Dependent theories and the generic pair conjecture: Introduction

-A major theme of the author's work is trying to find natural dividing lines (i.e. or property) in the family of first order complete $T$, in particular ``inside definitions" by formuals and ``outside definition" by properties of the class of its model; we have consequences for those with the property and for those without it.
+A major theme of the author's work is trying to find natural dividing lines (i.e. properties) in the family of first order complete $T$, a criterion for natural is having both ``inside definition" by formulas and ``outside definition" by properties of the class of its models.
+That is, such a property is interesting as a dividing line when we have consequences for those with the property and for those without it; see e.g. \cite[\S(1A)]{Sh:E53}.